theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 # NPl+        .
 >
 #
 > The President shall have   Power    to fill  up        all       Vacancies that        may      happen during
-# D+  NSg/V+    VX    NSg/VX NSg/V/J+ P  NSg/V NSg/V/J/P NSg/I/J/C NPl       N/I/C/D+ NPrSg/VX V      V/P
+# D+  NSg/V+    VX    NSg/VX NSg/V/J+ P  NSg/V NSg/V/J/P NSg/I/J/C NPl       N/I/C/Ddem+ NPrSg/VX V      V/P
 > the Recess  of the Senate , by      granting Commissions which shall expire at    the End
 # D   NSg/V/J P  D+  NPrSg+ .
 NSg/J/P V+       NPl/V+      I/C+  VX    V      NSg/P D   NSg/V
 > of their next     Session .
-# P  D+    NSg/J/P+ NSg/V+  .
+# P  D$+   NSg/J/P+ NSg/V+  .
 >
 #
 > No      soldier shall , in        time    of peace    be     quartered in        any    house    , without the